 Portland City Code authorizes the Water Bureau to issue an estimated bill when a meter fails to register water usage accurately.

-Estimated bills may also be issued if a meter reading cannot be recorded because the meter is inaccessible due to such things as inclement weather, overgrowth or other obstruction, failure to locate a meter, or illegal usage bypassing the meter.
-Estimated bills are based on the historic usage of water at the premises.
+The bureau might issue an estimated bill if a meter reading cannot be recorded because the meter is inaccessible due to such things as inclement weather, overgrowth or other obstruction, failure to locate a meter, or illegal usage bypassing the meter.
+Estimated bills are based on the property's past water usage.